akuklev/akuklev/dependent-types-pragmatic-intro.md

 Fallback mechanisms are unavoidable because of inherent limitations of other machinery.
 Termination checking is known to be undecidable in general, thus, in some non-trivial cases, the termination checker cannot ensure termination automatically (see [Halting Problem](https://en.wikipedia.org/wiki/Halting_problem)).
 SMT solvers also have their limitations: sometimes they might fail to see why a `DivisionByZeroException` could never arise, even if it is rather obvious to the human programmer.
 The minimalistic fallback mechanism is to allow the programmers to use special “Trust Me”-directive in such cases, perhaps with a mandatory name of the responsible programmer and a commentary why they assume their code never to perform a division-by-zero in a specific position, and their loops or recursion to terminate.

-For critical software one would a more reliable fallback mechanism.
+(For critical software a more reliable fallback mechanism is required.
 For this reason, most dependently-typed languages also support certified programming, which presumes a sublanguage for machine-readable proofs.
 Unfortunatelly, certified programming is complicated and requires programmers to acquire a new cognitively demanding skill.
-Thus, certified programming should only be enforced when "Trust me"-directives are not a viable option.
+In practice, that limits certified programming to the cases when "Trust me"-directives are not a viable option.)

-The complexity of these mechanisms explains why dependent typing is still not widely adopted in general purpose languages.
+The complexity of all these mechanisms explains why dependent typing is still not widely adopted in general purpose languages.

 § Concluding Notes